wp-plugins/houdini/readme.txt

 We make honorable mention to anyone who helps make this plugin better!

 Special thanks to www.psychingoutthemarkets.com for their recommendation of a user configurable text field.

+Special thanks to http://fourisland.com/blog/and-like-magic-nothing-happens/for pointing out these browser security breaches for content theft.
+See Admin Settings|Houdini for tips to overcome these breaches!

+Special thanks to [TBA] for their recommendation of a user configurable check entry for protecting all pages

 == Contact ==